-Because I’ve been working on Beautiful Voyager for the past two years, nearly every day I receive a new trending anxiety article via text or Facebook messenger from a smart, well-read friend or family member.
+Because I’ve been working on Beautiful Voyager for the past three years, nearly every day I receive a new trending anxiety article via text or Facebook messenger from a smart, well-read friend or family member.
 The piece usually looks like this:

 The problem is: what gets clicks wends its way into hearts and minds.
 This framing will not help people who actually have anxiety.
 In fact, it will exacerbate the problem.

 Those of us who have anxiety are always looking for answers.
 We google until our fingers are numb.
 We read every book we can find.
 We covertly study.
 We slyly interview.
 We believe that if we work hard enough, we will find a way to beat, escape, or conquer anxiety.